-The New South Wales (NSW) government in Australia has approved the 450-MW Goulburn River solar farm, a major renewable energy project.
+Australia’s New South Wales (NSW) government has approved the Goulburn River solar farm, a major 450-MW project set to boost Goulburn’s solar power capacity and advance the state’s renewable energy goals.

 Lightsource bp to Build the 450-MW Solar Park

-UK-based solar developer Lightsource bp, partly owned by BP Plc, will build the 450-MW solar park, which is set to include battery storage.
+UK-based solar developer Lightsource bp, partly owned by BP Plc, has secured approval to build the 450-MW solar park, which will include battery storage.

 Solar park with battery storage